 Now we’re entering a new era in which an emerging generation of applications is turning this approach on its head: data lies at their core, and business logic is applied to it rather than the other way around—hence the term “Data-First”.
 Artificial intelligence technologies embedded in the applications drive actionable insights from the outset.

 We have seen this approach play out at scale in consumer markets, where companies like Netflix, Google, and Amazon pioneered it to drive things such as recommendation engines and personalization strategies.
-Inspired by their success, entrepreneurs are now applying it in business markets too, as we highlighted in prior work.
+Inspired by their success, entrepreneurs are now applying it in business markets too.
 The Data-First applications they are building may produce an even bigger collective shift in the business tech landscape than the one triggered by the SaaS movement before it.
 This shift will create many significant and valuable new companies.
 It’s too early to tell whether those on our list will be amongst the eventual winners, though they are off to an impressive start and have raised a total of over $1.8BN in venture funding.

 We plan to update the Wing 50 List to reflect future advances in the field, so we’d very much like to hear from founders who think their companies should be included on it.
 (To be considered, please contact us at firstname.lastname@example.org) We’ll also be holding an invitation-only event in July in San Francisco at which some founders of Data-First companies will talk about their approach to building next-generation applications.
 If you’d like to be considered for an invitation, please also use the email address above.